 If you have questions as you work, FAFSA’s instructions are a good place to start.
 If you’re from the state of Illinois, the Illinois Student Assistance Commission (ISAC) and Ladder Up also provide many free resources to help, including workshops.

 Note that applying for financial aid isn’t a one-time thing.
 Because your eligibility may change from year to year, you’ll need to submit the FAFSA each year you’re in school.

 One of our newest aid programs, Illinois Commitment, provides free tuition for in-state students with a total family income of $67,100 or under.
 To be eligible for it and other need-based Illinois scholarships, be sure to submit your FAFSA!

 What kind of aid will I receive?

-Each of the colleges you’re admitted into will send you what’s often called an award letter, which indicates any aid you’ve received.
-Following are the kinds of aid you may see on that letter.
+Each of the colleges you’re admitted into will notify you regarding any aid you’ve received.
+Following are the kinds of aid you may see in that notification.